Zerowhizkey/FEUFLIX/README.md

         await addProject();
     };
 ```
-* RAFCE for React files
+* rafce for React files
 * No delete of Import React from React

 ## Code guide